March for Jesus: São Paulo

-The faithful met at tiradentes subway station, located on Line 1-Azul, and traveled 4 km until they reached the final point: Campo de Bagatelle Squarein Santana.
-There, the more than 2 million participants were able to accompany musical performances by French singer Chris Durán, and artists such as Soraya Moraes, Renascer Praise, DJ Alpiste, FLG Quartet, Touch the Altar and Brother Lazarus.
-The Military Police (PM) said that 2 million people participated in the event.
-In the following editions, the site was maintained.
-In 2011, the PM confirmed 1.5 million participants in the March for Jesus, a number that fell to 335,000 in 2012, according to a survey conducted by the newspaper Folha de S. Paulo.
-In the following years, the number of participants became unstable — according to the Military Police, 800,000 people participated in 2013 and 200,000 in 2014; in 2015, the PM counted 340,000, but in 2016 did not disclose the number of participants and the organization of the event estimated that 3 million people attended to walk the path of approximately four kilometers.
-In 2017 is scheduled for the fifteenth of June, the holiday of corpus christi, the Christian event.
-The event has free admission.
-In the light subway station, outside, the participants meet, so that they can walk together to the end of the March for Jesus, in heroes square feb.
-The event will start at ten o'clock in the morning.
-The organization of the event advises people not to stand at the subway door, so as to avoid inconvenience in the entry and exit of people at the station, and that adults who are accompanied by children, identify them, with the name and telephone number of the person responsible, and their respective name.
-The 2017 edition celebrates twenty-five years of March to Jesus and will have several attractions in the Heroes Square of FEB.
-Among them the bands "Ao Cubo", "Banda Dopa", "Bruna Karla", "Damares", "Eli Soares", "Fernando Urias", "Marcela Tais", "Juliana Santiago", Milena and Xuxu", Nanan Shara and PR Brinco", among other attractions.
-Since 1993, the March for Jesus has been held annually in hundreds of cities in all states of Brazil, including the Federal District.
+The faithful met at Tiradentes subway station, located on Line 1-Azul, and traveled 4 km until they reached the final point: Campo de Bagatelle Squarein Santana.
+There, the more than 2 million participants accompanied musical performances by French singer Chris Durán and artists such as Soraya Moraes, Renascer Praise, DJ Alpiste, FLG Quartet, Touch the Altar and Brother Lazarus.
+The Military Police (MP) said that 2 million people participated in the event.
+In the following events, the same site was maintained.
+In 2011, the MP confirmed 1.5 million participants, a number that fell to 335,000 in 2012, according to a survey conducted by the newspaper Folha de S. Paulo.
+In the following years, the number of participants varied — according to the Military Police, 800,000 people participated in 2013 and 200,000 in 2014; in 2015, the PM counted 340,000, but in 2016 did not disclose the number of participants and the organization of the event estimated that 3 million people attended.
+The 2017 edition celebrated 25 years of March for Jesus.

+Since 1993, March for Jesus has been held annually in hundreds of cities in all states of Brazil, including the Federal District.